learn-co-curriculum/python-p3-attributes-and-properties/README.md

 - **Object-Oriented Programming**: programming that is oriented around data (made mobile and changeable in **objects**) rather than functionality.
 Python is an object-oriented programming language.
-- **Procedural Programming**: programming that is oriented around procedures that are called in sequential order.
-Fortran and C are procedural programming languages.
 - **Function**: a series of steps that create, transform, and move data.
 - **Method**: a function that is defined inside of a class.
 - **Magic Method**: a special type of method in Python that starts and ends